Red Cherry Shrimp

 Red Cherry shrimp or RCS are a breed of shrimp known as Neocaridina denticulata sinensis.
 Red Cherry shrimp exist in many colors in the wild but in the aquarium red is by far the most popular strain and this is attributed to their name.
 The bright red color is a result of years of selective breeding.
 The red cherry shrimp really stands out in the aquarium especially against plants and darker substrates.

 Cherry shrimp are extremely hardy and condition tolerant when compared to other varieties of shrimp.
 This makes them an excellent beginner shrimp.
 They are easy to breed, maintain and they will naturally hide from predators.
-However they are still sensitive to fluctuations in water chemistry and if they begin to look unwell or even die in the aquarium immediately check the water temperature and recent additives to the aquarium.
+I would recommend purchasing Red Cherry Shrimp from a reputable breeder (such as from here) that has a healthy culture of solid red Cherry Shrimp & a reliable track record of postage.

 - The optimum aquarium temperature for Red Cherry Shrimp is around 77-81°F (25-27°C).
 Higher temperatures will lead to faster growth and reproduction rates.
 However higher temperatures reduces dissolved oxygen and stocking will need to be lowered.
 86°F (30°C) is the upper limit tolerated by RCS but at this point the water needs to be aerated and the tank cannot be overstocked.
 RCS can survive temperatures lower than 77°F but they are unlikely to breed and have a higher chance of catching disease.